krnak/ztrezor/doc/README.md

 Additionally, every account has 2^88 available diversified payment addresses belonging to the same spending authority. _Default payment address_ is indexed by 0.

 _A change address_ is an address where a payer returns the rest of his unspent inputs.
-Since shielded addresses are not recorded to the blockchain (directly), we can fix one change address without losing privacy.
+Since shielded addresses are not recorded to the blockchain, we can fix one change address without losing privacy.
 We set the default address to be the change address.

 For a `secret` seed, Orchard master key and master chaincode is generated as follows.